 Is space tight in your vehicle?
 You may have a smaller vehicle with a cramped back seat, or perhaps you need to fit three car seats in one row.
 Look for a seat with a narrow width to maximize space.
-Just make sure it doesn't put the squeeze on your child by testing it first.
+Just test it first to make sure it doesn't put the squeeze on your child.

 Do you frequently take long trips?
 You may be past the days of driving aimlessly in hopes of getting your child to nap, but boosters should still be comfortable enough to accommodate a short snooze.
 At a minimum, look for an adequately padded seat and adjustable armrests.
 If your child is a good car sleeper, consider a high-back booster with deep head wings to minimize head slump.
 Cup holders are also a nice bonus, but ensure they're big enough to be functional -- they should at least accommodate a standard water bottle.